aws-samples/eks-workshop-developers/website/docs/containers/java/upload-ecr.md

 docker push $ECR_URI:latest
 ```

-Go to [Amazon ECR](https://console.aws.amazon.com/ecr/home#/) in the AWS Console and verify that the image is uploaded:
+Go to the [Amazon ECR](https://console.aws.amazon.com/ecr/home#/)console directly, or navigate to Amazon ECR in the AWS Console.
+Verify that the image uploaded successfully:

 ![ecr-with-image](./images/ecr-with-image.png)